 Toasted caraway seeds set the tone for that classic European cabbage flavor profile followed by either sweet or smoked paprika, a pinch of onion powder and nutritional yeast for extra layers of flavor.
 The dish is finished with tons of freshly cracked black pepper and brightened up by fresh dill.

-How to Make Sautéed Cabbage with Onions and Soy Curls:
+How to Make Sautéed Cabbage with Onions

 - Rehydrate your soy curls, slice the cabbage and chop the onion.